CrypticPoet/off-grid-energy-design/Project Management/proj-manage.md

 ![Gantt chart](./gantt1.png)
 ![Gantt chart](./gantt2.png "Gantt chart")
 The red path in the above Gantt Chart shows the critical path.
-It was closely monitored so that there were no delays in the corresponding works.
+It was closely monitored, so that there were no delays in the corresponding works.

-The following shows the start dates and durations of various sub-teams in the project:
+The following shows the start dates and durations of various subteams in the project: